grafana/tempo/docs/sources/tempo/traceql/_index.md

 | `link:spanID`           | string      | link span id using hex string                                   | `{ link:spanID = "0000000000000001" }` |
 | `link:traceID`          | string      | link trace id using hex string                                  | `{ link:traceID = "1234567890abcde" }` |

-{{< admonition type="note" >}}
-`trace:duration`, `trace:rootName`, and `trace:rootService` are trace-level intrinsics and will be the same for all spans in the same trace.
+`trace:duration`, `trace:rootName`, and `trace:rootService` are trace-level intrinsics and are the same for all spans in the same trace.
 Additionally, these intrinsics are significantly more performant because they have to inspect much less data then a span-level intrinsic.
 They should be preferred whenever possible to span-level intrinsics.

-{{% /admonition %}}
+You may have a time when you want to search by a trace-level intrinsic instead.
+For example, using `span:name` looks for the names of spans within traces.
+If you want to search by a trace name, use `trace:rootName` to match against trace names.

 ### Attribute fields